 Notification latency is the delay from the time a problem first starts until the time a policy is triggered.

 The following events and settings contribute to the overall notification latency:

-Metric collection delay: The time Stackdriver Monitoring needs to collect metric values.
-For GCP values, this is typically negligible.
+Metric collection delay: The time Cloud Monitoring needs to collect metric values.
+For Google Cloud values, this is typically negligible.
 For AWS CloudWatch metrics, this can be several minutes.
-For uptime checks, this can be an average of 4 minutes, up to a maximum of 5 minutes and 30 seconds (from the end of the duration window).
+For uptime checks, this can be an average of 2 minutes (from the end of the duration window).

 Duration window: The window configured for the condition.
 Note that conditions are only met if a condition is true throughout the duration window.
-For example, if you specify a five-minute window, the notification will be delayed at least five minutes from when the event first occurs.
+For example, if you specify a five-minute window, the notification is delayed at least five minutes from when the event first occurs.

 Time for notification to arrive: Notification channels such as email and SMS themselves may experience network or other latencies (unrelated to what's being delivered), sometimes approaching minutes.
-On some channels—such as SMS and Slack—there is no guarantee that the messages will ever be delivered.
+On some channels—such as SMS and Slack—there is no guarantee that the messages are be delivered.